hostmobility/host-insight-client/README.md

 CAN timestamps are not yet implemented.
 There is experimental support for multiplexed signals.

-## Digital in
+## Digital I/O

-Each digital input is given both an internal and an external name.
+Each digital port is given both an internal and an external name.
 The former is used for finding an existing port on the device and the latter for communicating a function to the server.

+Each external ports should declare its default state which is automatically set at startup and shutdown.
+During a remote control session, setting the port as Active means that its non-default state is set.

 ## Example configuration